 Why do some women get abnormal results and others never do?

-Almost all women will be infected with HPV at some point in their lives, but only 1 in 10 will have an abnormal screening result.
+Almost all women will be infected with HPV at some point in their lives, but less than one in 10 will have an abnormal screening result.
 We do not know why this is.
-In some women it may be related to the immune system's ability to get rid of this virus quickly and around 80% of women usually do.
+In some women it may be related to the immune system's ability to get rid of this virus quickly.

 If cervical cell abnormalities have been detected this does NOT mean that you have cervical cancer or will get cervical cancer in the future.
 What it does mean is that some of the cells are slightly abnormal and that if left untreated could go on to develop into cervical cancer at a later date.